XorTroll/uLaunch/README.md

 You will need *devkitPro*, *devkitA64*, *libnx* and all SDL2 libraries for Switch development (make sure their packages are installed): `switch-sdl2 switch-freetype switch-glad switch-libdrm_nouveau switch-sdl2_gfx switch-sdl2_image switch-sdl2_ttf switch-sdl2_mixer`

+> IMPORTANT: depending on the SDL2 package version (revision) used, audio issues will cause crashes when suspending certain games.
+The version (revision) [`2.28.5-3`](https://github.com/devkitPro/pacman-packages/tree/0ae8790f6e092cf8df937d143e70a785f7e27997/switch/SDL2) is an old version which internally uses `audout` services instead of `audren` (used by more recent SDL2 cersions), and it should be used to build uLaunch.
+Using modern versions with `audren` will [make the audio sysmodule crash](https://github.com/HookedBehemoth/sys-tune/issues/10) due to an issue with the service, when suspending specific games.

 Clone **recursively** this repository and just enter `make` in the command line.
 It should build everything and generate a `SdOut` folder whose contents sould directly be copied to the root of a console SD card.

 In order to only build a certain subproject, you can run `make` plus the subproject's name: `make usystem`, `make uloader`, `make umenu`, `make umanager`, `make uscreen`, `make udesigner`